alistair7/boxcutter/README.md

 options:
   --at AT              Position to insert the boxes.
 Valid indexes range from 0 to the current box count.
 Default is -1, which appends the new boxes.
-  --box BOX            Box specifier in the format "TYPE=DATA" (to create a box of type TYPE with content DATA) or "TYPE@FILE" (to set the box content from a file named FILE.
+  --box BOX            Box description in the format "TYPE=DATA" (to create a box of type TYPE with content DATA) or "TYPE@FILE" (to set the box content from a file named FILE.
 FILE may be '-' to read box content from stdin.
 Boxes are added in the order they are
                        passed.
   --encoding ENCODING  When setting box content from the command line (TYPE=...), encode the text value using this character encoding.
 Default is UTF-8.
 ```